 - The dropout rate for first-time, full-time undergraduate students has decreased by almost five percentage points since 2006-2007.

-- The average dropout rate of men is higher by four percentage points than that of women.
+- The average dropout rate of men is higher by four percentage points than women’s.

 - It is demonstrated that women tended to complete their degrees within four years at a rate of 26% higher than men.

-- As per the survey conducted in 2021 among 3,236 individuals aged between 18 and 34, the reason why they dropped out of college was financial strains and family or personal issues.
+- As per the survey conducted in 2021, 3,236 individuals aged between 18 and 34 dropped out of college because of financial strains and family or personal issues.

 - Pacific Islanders, Blacks, and American Indian/Alaska Natives have the same dropout rates as those of other races.

-To know the college student dropout rate by ethnicity, go through the data provided below.
+To know the college student dropout rate by ethnicity, see the data below.

 Ethnicities | % Of Students Dropped Out |